Nonac/PIMS/Report/System_implementation/2a_IoT.md

 }
 ```
 The above "setupWifi" function keeps trying to connect to the WiFi AP with the SSID and password defined.
 It requests to connect to the AP via calling WiFi.begin and checks the connection status every 500 mili-seconds for 10 times.
 If it is still not connected to the AP after (10 + 1) times, it makes a connection request again. <br>
-In the future we will add the functionality to set WiFi SSID and password via USB connection to computers since hard-coded SSDI and password are neither user-friendly nor secure.<br><br>
+In the future, we will add the functionality to set WiFi SSID and password via USB connection to computers since hard-coded SSDI and password are neither user-friendly nor secure.<br><br>

-After connected to WiFi, the barrier needed to connect to our chosen MQTT server and subscribe our topic. <br>
+After connected to WiFi, the barrier needed to connect to our chosen MQTT server and subscribe to our topic. <br>
 We adopted this library that was available in Arduino IDE as well to achieve these tasks:
 ```c++
 #include <PubSubClient.h>
 ```
 We will quickly cover our usage of this library.
 If you have any questions regarding the methods of this library, please refer to [their official document](https://pubsubclient.knolleary.net/).<br>
-One thing worth mentioning is that this library had a limit of the maximum packet size for publising messages of 128 bytes at the time we wrote this report, which was too small for our packets.
+One thing worth mentioning is that this library had a limit of the maximum packet size for publishing messages of 128 bytes at the time we wrote this report, which was too small for our packets.
 To resolve this, we changed a macro in the library header file:
 ```c++
 #define MQTT_MAX_PACKET_SIZE 8192
 ```
-8192 bytes could accomodate information of 90 BT devices for us (calculated with [ArduinoJson Assistent](https://arduinojson.org/v6/assistant/)), which we thought would be enough.
+8192 bytes could accommodate information of 90 BT devices for us (calculated with [ArduinoJson Assistent](https://arduinojson.org/v6/assistant/)), which we thought would be enough.

 MQTT setup:
 ```c++